KholoudAhmedx/cs50-final-project/README.md

 ```
 Once the dependencies have been installed, you are now ready to use the program.<br />

+## Run
-4. To restart your server automatically you can run this command below, it restarts the server for you each time you update your code and save it.
+Once the dependencies are installed, in the terminal, you can run the command `node app.js`.
+This will run the application and the user can go to <a href = http://localhost:3000/> `localhost:3000/` </a> to view the application, or you can install nodemon package -it restarts the server for you each time you update your code and save it- through this command <br />
 ```
 npm install nodemon
 ```
+then run the command `nodemon app` in the terminal and go to `localhost:3000` to view the app.<br />